Meleeman01/farmBot/README.md

 # farmBot
-monitor weather of your small farm over irc.
+monitor weather of your small farms over irc.